GAPS-Collab/gaps-online-software/tof/dataclasses/rust/tof-dataclasses/README.md

 There are two types of test, _unit tests_ and _integration tests_.
 The former
 are supposed to test the basic units of the code (e.g. functions..) and the latter are supposed to test the interoperability between different parts of the code.
-Both needs to be run successfully
+Both needs to be run successfully.
+To see output of potential `println!` commands, add `-- --nocapture` as an arguemnt.

 ## Unit tests